Horace Silver: Early life

-Silver was born on September 2, 1928, in Norwalk, Connecticut.
+Horace Silver was born on September 2, 1928, in Norwalk, Connecticut, United States.
 His mother, Gertrude, was from Connecticut; his father, John Tavares Silver, was born on the island of Maio, Cape Verde, and emigrated to the United States as a young man.
 (Note: This account of his father's early life is widely reported.
 The U.S. census of 1930 gives his name as "John M. Silva" and his birthplace as "Porto [Puerto] Rico".)
 She was a maid and sang in a church choir; he worked for a tire company.
 Horace had a much older half-brother, Eugene Fletcher, from his mother's first marriage, and was the third child for his parents, after John, who lived to six months, and Maria, who was stillborn.

 Silver began playing the piano in his childhood and had classical music lessons.
 His father taught him the folk music of Cape Verde.
 At the age of 11, Silver became interested in becoming a musician, after hearing the Jimmie Lunceford orchestra.
 His early piano influences included the styles of boogie-woogie and the blues, the pianists Nat King Cole, Thelonious Monk, Bud Powell, Art Tatum, and Teddy Wilson, as well as some jazz horn players.

 Silver graduated from St. Mary's Grammar School in 1943.
 From ninth grade, he played Lester Young-influenced tenor saxophone in the Norwalk High School band and orchestra.
 Silver played gigs locally on both piano and tenor saxophone while still at school.
 He was rejected for military service by a draft board examination that concluded that he had an excessively curved spine, which also interfered with his saxophone playing.
-Around 1946 he moved to Hartford, Connecticut, to take up a regular job as pianist in a nightclub.
+Around 1946, he moved to Hartford, Connecticut, to take up a regular job as pianist in a nightclub.